Marhi Panuan: Demographics

+According to the report published by Census India in 2011, out of the total population of the village 973 people are from Schedule Caste and the village does not have any Schedule Tribe population so far.

 Education

 Marhi Panuan has one primary school, one middle school and one high school.
 The average literacy rate was 65% in 2011 compared to 75.84% of Punjab.
 Male literacy stands at 69% while female literacy rate was 60%.

 Sports

 Punjabi Kabaddi, cricket and volleyball are the three most popular sports.